-“When we take better care of ourselves in mind, body and spirit, we generally feel better,” says Boca Raton-native Leslie Glickman.
+“When we take better care of ourselves in mind, body and spirit, we generally feel better,” says Boca Raton, Florida,-native Leslie Glickman.
 “And being happier and healthier is a perfect recipe for success.”

 So, what is the secret ingredient?
 What do we need for a dash of happy and healthy?
 What can make success taste extra sweet?

-Glickman, owner of Yoga Journey in Boca Raton, Fla., says a consistent yoga practice yields countless self-improvement benefits—including a happier and healthier mind, body and spirit.
+Yoga, which has physical and mental benefits.
+Glickman, owner of Yoga Journey in Boca Raton, says a consistent yoga practice yields countless self-improvement benefits—including a happier and healthier mind, body and spirit.

 Here are six ways yoga can make you a better you: